JDingo/person-app-back/README.md

 The backend uses TypeScript and runs on Node.js.
 It uses `mongoose`-library to model application data and interact with MongoDB database.

+The backend can be found here: [Backend](https://github.com/JDingo/person-app-front)

 ## Usage
 The application is hosted by Heroku.
 It can be accessed here: https://person-app-netum.herokuapp.com.

+The backend supports
+  - adding a new person to the database.
+  - removing a person from the database.
+  - fetching all persons from the database.
+  - fetching a single person by id from the database.
+  - editing a person by id in the database.

 ### Installation
 To set up development environment: